quynguyen/dotshell/README.md

 ### Fonts

 Powerline -- a category of fonts that vastly improve the ZSH Terminal by adding informative glyths and symbols to the prompt.
-There different implementations that fall into the "Powerline" category, and unfortunately there is no single, end-all, be-all definitive implementation.
+There are different implementations that fall into the "Powerline" category, and unfortunately there is no single, end-all, be-all definitive implementation.
 But the following 2 make it up:
 * Install Source Code Pro: https://github.com/adobe-fonts/source-code-pro
 ** It is a tailor-made monospace font for Terminals and Coding.